mikai233/hocon-rs/README.md

 If you do not configure a classpath in `ConfigOptions`, `hocon-rs` will only search in the current working directory.

-## Object Depth Limit
+## Object And Array Depth Limit

-When parsing deeply nested objects, you may encounter a `RecursionDepthExceeded` error.
+When parsing deeply nested objects or arrays, you may encounter a `RecursionDepthExceeded` error.
 This happens because `hocon-rs` uses recursive functions to parse objects, and excessive recursion could cause stack overflows.

-The default depth limit is **128**.
+The default depth limit is **64**.
 You can increase this limit via `ConfigOptions`.

 ## Substitution Depth Limit